 In a separate medium-sized bowl, whisk together flour, baking powder, cinnamon, and salt.

 Stir dry ingredients into the butter sugar mixture, alternating with buttermilk and 1/2 cup apple cider reduction, until just combined.
 Take care not to over-mix.

 Fold in diced macintosh apple.

 Evenly distribute batter into prepared pan, filling cavities almost all the way.
 You can either spoon batter in or put it in a ziplock bag with the corner cut off and pipe it in.

 Sprinkle a generous amount of streusel topping on top of each doughnut.

-Bake the doughnuts at 350 degrees for 14-16 minutes, until doughnuts are starting to turn golden around edges and lightly spring back when touched.
+Bake doughnuts for 14-16 minutes, until doughnuts are starting to turn golden around edges and lightly spring back when touched.